 SEE was previously known as the Language, Literacy and Numeracy Program has operated since January 2002 when the LLNP and the Advanced English for Migrants Program amalgamated to provide a more integrated management approach to addressing LLN needs among job seekers at the national level.
 The program is delivered nationally through face-to-face training by Registered Training Organisations (RTOs).
 For those who are unable to physically get to a course training is also available by distance education or a mix of the two.

 Eligible job seekers can receive up to 800 hours of free accredited training through the SEE program.
 Training is delivered flexibly through full-time or part-time hours (10-25 hours per week) and can also include a work experience component.

 Foundation Skills Training Package

-This suite of resources aims to assist industry and Registered Training Organisations run WELL Programs.
+There is a suite of resources to assist industry and Registered Training Organisations run WELL Programs.
 It is ideally suited for supporting core skills in the workplace without the specific need for a Language, Literacy and Numeracy expert.
 This comprehensive and easy to use WELL resource kit is mapped up to the Level 3 against the Australian Core Skills Framework.
 It is contextualised to the Community Services and Health industry, but flexible enough to be used in other industries.